Gynecologic Health and Disease Branch (GHDB)

 Highlights

 • Get to Know NICHD!
-Learn more about what inspired GHDB Acting Chief Dr. Dan Johnston and Program Officer Dr. Candace Tingen to pursue science and how their decisions and experiences led them to their careers with NICHD.
+Learn more about what inspired GHDB Chief Dr. Candace Tingen to pursue science and how her decisions and experiences led her to her career with NICHD.

-• Gynecologic Pain Research Virtual Meeting.
-This workshop brought together both established and new investigators in the field of gynecologic pain research to share ideas and discuss emerging trends within gynecologic pain research and within the wider field of chronic pain research as it relates to gynecologic pain.
+• Third Annual Gynecologic Pain Research Virtual Meeting.
+This virtual meeting brought together investigators in the field of gynecology and pain research to facilitate collaboration and networking.
+During this event, participants shared ideas and discussed emerging trends within gynecologic pain research and within the wider field of chronic pain research as it relates to gynecologic pain.
+Additionally, staff from the U.S. Food and Drug Administration (FDA) provided an overview of the FDA review of gynecological devices and investigational new drug processes.
 Visit the meeting page to access the meeting recording, speaker list, and agenda.

 • Hot Topics and Emerging Trends in Gynecologic Pain Research.
 At this meeting, held March 2, 2022, investigators in the field of gynecologic pain research presented on emerging topics within their fields of expertise and discussed progress, successes, challenges, gaps, and potential future directions within both gynecologic pain research and the wider field of chronic pain research as it relates to gynecologic pain.
 Access the meeting recording or the meeting agenda (PDF 161 KB) for more information and links to speaker bios.